micl2e2/tg-focus/README.md

    created, the subsequent messages will be filtered and forwarded to this chat.

-5. Change the *Focus Filter*s any time you like, to make adjustment on the messages you would like to see on that chat.
+5. Note that by default, tg-focus will forward **all** messages you receive.
+You can change the *Focus Filter*s(the filter configuration) any time you like, to custom the messages you'd like to receive on that chat.
+See [examples](#filter-examples).

 ```sh
 /path/to/tf-conf filters
 ```

+(NOTE: This will open the [GNU nano](https://www.nano-editor.org/) editor for configuration modification.
+After modification, press Ctrl-O, Enter, Ctrl-X to finish the work.
+If the modified one is valid, the last line of output shall be "Saving filters...")

 6. Done

 # Filtering Rules